openshift-online/ocm-support-cli/README.md

 The following flags are available for `delete account`:

 ```
 --dry-run                       If false, deletes the account for the given account ID, defaults to true.
+--delete-associated-resources   If true, deletes the associated resources like registry credentials, role bindings, etc. along with the account.
 -h, --help                      help for delete
 ```

 #### Examples

 * Delete a specific account `ocm support delete account [accountID]`
+* Delete an account along with its associated resources `ocm support delete account [accountID] --delete-associated-resources=true`

 ### Patch